FumingPower3925/auto-grade/README.md

 ### Development Requirements
 - Python 3.13+
 - Docker and Docker Compose
-- Poetry for dependency management
+- UV for dependency management
 - 100% test coverage for new code

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

 ## Author